Reid Flair

 Richard Reid Fliehr (February 26, 1988 – March 29, 2013), better known by his ring name Reid Flair, was an American professional wrestler.
-He was the younger son of retired professional wrestler Ric Flair, the younger half-brother of wrestler David Flair and the younger brother of wrestler Charlotte Flair.
+He was the youngest son of professional wrestler Ric Flair, the younger half-brother of wrestler David Flair and the younger brother of wrestler Charlotte Flair.
 He was best known for his appearances alongside his father in World Championship Wrestling and for his appearances with All Japan Pro Wrestling.

 Amateur wrestling career

+In April 1998, Flair won the AAU National Wrestling Tournament.
 Flair attended Providence High School in Charlotte, North Carolina and Blair Academy in Blairstown, New Jersey, and was an accomplished amateur wrestler achieving numerous awards.
-During a tournament, Flair attacked another competitor after he taunted Fliehr by mocking his father.
-In April 1998, Fliehr won the AAU National Wrestling Tournament.
+During a tournament in Missouri, Flair attacked another competitor after he taunted Flair by mocking his father.
+During another tournament in Oklahoma, Fliehr was disqualified from competing after punching an opponent.
+His father, Ric Flair, had earlier thrown the same opponent off the mat during the match and was escorted off the tournament property by police.

 Professional wrestling career

 World Championship Wrestling (1998, 2000)

-Fliehr wrestled two matches in the now defunct World Championship Wrestling (WCW).
+Fliehr wrestled two matches in World Championship Wrestling (WCW).
 In the first, on October 4, 1998, he was ten years old when he defeated Eric Bischoff and on June 12, 2000, he teamed with his father Ric in a loss to David Flair and Vince Russo in a tag team match.